SELECTION OF QUESTIONS AND ANSWERS

 These three dynamic patterns are amongst the best in chi kung.
 That is why I have chosen them to teach my students.

 Your programme of alternating between dynamic patterns and self manifested chi flow, followed by abdominal breathing and standing meditation is excellent.
 Generally, when one has some illness to be overcome, he should emphasize self-manifested chi movement.
 As he progresses, he may shift his emphasis to dynamic patterns.
-When he is quite advance, he may spend most of his training time in abdominal breathing.
+When he is quite advanced, he may spend most of his training time in abdominal breathing.
 While meditation is important in every stage of chi kung training, it is crucial in the highest of chi kung achievement.

 It is also advisable to occasionally practice other forms of chi kung that you have learnt so as to maintain them in your chi kung repertoire.
 You will find that the fundamental skills you have acquired in your basic chi kung programme will enhance your other forms of chi kung.